ligato/docs/docs/tutorials/06_plugin-lookup.md

 The agent can now be successfully started.
 This approach could be viewed as excess overhead since you need a new plugin.
 However, it can save you quite a bit of trouble when an agent is dealing with a complicated dependency tree.

+---

 **Cross dependencies**

 !!! note
     Continuation of this tutorial requires the third option, _3: Order dependencies using plugin lookup_, to be completed.

 Now you have two plugins: one dependent on another, and a third top-level starter plugin in `main.go`.
-Your HelloWorld plugin calls the `IsCreated` method.
-This method checks if the universe exists.
+Your HelloWorld plugin calls the `IsCreated()` method that checks if the universe exists.

-However, you should avoid this approach if possible as noted above.
+However, you should avoid this approach as noted above.

-Let's turn it into something more practical.
+Let's turn to something more practical.

 First, in the HelloUniverse plugin, remove the `IsCreated()` method together with the `created` flag and its assignment in the `Init()`.

-This is how the plugin should look:
+Here is the plugin code:
 ```go
 type HelloUniverse struct{}